 Social connections are an important part of living well.
 In a resident’s survey, 75% of people felt they belong to their local area.
 However, 89% reported that they felt it was important to belong to the local area.
 Taken together this suggests that at least some people in York would value more community belonging.
 A smaller group, 64%, volunteers through giving unpaid help to a group, club, or organisation.
 Additionally, 81% of people felt that their local area was a good place for children and young people to grow up.
 Overall, 92% of people were satisfied with York as place to live.

-A broad similar measure of poverty is the 'Index of Multiple Deprivation'; this measures the relative disadvantage of an area.
-Snapshot data from 2015 show that overall York has a low level of deprivation, however, some wards in York have high levels.
-This tends to be the case in the more densely populated wards towards in the centre of the city.
-Fuel Poverty
+A broad similar measure of poverty is the 'Index of Multiple Deprivation'; this measures the relative disadvantage between areas of the country.
+Data from 2015/2016 shows that overall York has a low level of deprivation, however, there are some small areas of the city with higher levels of deprivation.

 Fuel poverty occurs when the cost of heating a home is above average and the household income would be below the poverty line after paying these heating costs.
 Single parents, unemployed people, people living in houses of multiple occupancy, in homes with poor insulation, or in homes without national grid connection are more at risk of fuel poverty.A 2015 review of York's owned or privately rented homes found that 4% were excessively cold, meaning that the temperature was low enough to be harmful to health.